ministryofjustice/security-guidance/docs/it-disaster-recovery-plan-and-process-guide.md

 #### Key Contacts

 This section of the ITDR plan should detail the individuals who currently hold the roles listed in the previous section.
-As mentioned above, this information may be better kept in an annex.
+As mentioned previously, this information may be better kept in an annex.

 ### Recovery procedures

 This section of the ITDR plan must list the functions of the IT system and the business processes it supports, and relate them to a specific set of recovery actions.
 Functions should be categorised \(into primary and secondary functions\) allowing for critical business processes to be restored ahead of others.

-A generic set of ITDR incident management steps is [provided](#itdr-incident-management) which should be used as the basis to structure the more granular recovery actions \(see [here](#recovery-actions) \).
+A generic set of ITDR incident management steps is [provided](#itdr-incident-management) which should be used as the basis to structure the more granular recovery actions \(refer [here](#recovery-actions) \).

 #### Primary functions